West Coast health workers head for hills with vaccine offer

 There are still just over 8000 eligible people on the West Coast who are neither booked nor vaccinated, according to DHB figures.

-A further 6000 to 7000 people would need to have their shots if the West Coast is to reach the 90% vaccinated level that is considered safe.
+A further 6000 to 7000 people would need to have their shots if the West Coast is to reach the 90 per cent vaccinated level that is considered safe.

-"We will have the capacity to vaccinate 100% (of the Coast population) by December... what we need to do is reduce barriers for people to come and get vaccinated," Mr Wheble said.
+"We will have the capacity to vaccinate 100 per cent (of the Coast population) by December... what we need to do is reduce barriers for people to come and get vaccinated," Mr Wheble said.

 The vaccination teams could go into homes, workplaces and polytechs to achieve that.
 However, it would be up to schools to make the call on whether to offer vaccinations for pupils.